Stream and control your Simulator.

 2 SimCast streams the live Simulator window

-3 Agent observes, taps, and iterates
+3 Agent or operator observes, taps, and iterates

 View on GitHub